-- Capacity of restrooms is limited to the number of people in the stalls and two persons waiting to appropriately self-distance. - VCOM has increased the number of cleaning staff and cleaning protocols. - The times students are allowed to study within the building is limited to between 5 p.m. and 10 p.m. during Monday through Friday, Saturday between 10 a.m. and 8 p.m., and Sunday between 12 noon and 10 p.m.
+- Capacity of restrooms is limited to the number of people in the stalls and two persons waiting to appropriately self-distance. - VCOM has increased the number of cleaning staff and cleaning protocols. - The times students are allowed to study within the building is limited to between 5 p.m. and 12 a.m. during Monday through Thursday, Friday and Saturday between 10 a.m. and 10 p.m., and Sunday between 10 a.m. and 12 a.m.
 Physical distancing protocols will still apply. - Each small group study room will be posted as to maximum occupancy and physical distancing restrictions.
 These restrictions will also apply in the library. - Students will not be allowed to study in lecture hall space as those will be in process of being cleaned nightly. - Students wishing to study on campus must sign-in documenting where he or she will be studying.
 There will be limited areas for study and these will be available on a first come, first serve basis. - In general, medical students are adult learners who will be asked to study at home if at all possible. - Prevention education has been provided to all students, faculty, and staff that follows the CDC guidelines. - All areas for work have been evaluated for workspace physical distancing.
 Employees who are in offices are asked to keep their office doors closed (or nearly closed) and are required to wear a mask when exiting their office. - Many employees are going to have days they work from home and days they work on campus, which helps to limit the number of people in the building. - All employees considered at high-risk will be working from home. - Conference rooms will be limited to the number that can appropriately selfdistance.
 In general, the maximum number in the largest conference room is eight.
-All others will join by ZOOM. - Cleaning: - Classrooms all surfaces will be cleaned with a germicidal disinfectant that contains a minimum of 75% alcohol and/or known chemical that kills the infectious disease (such as COVID-19). - Classrooms will be wiped at noon and cleaned each evening. - All door handles, stair-rails, and other frequently touched surfaces will be cleaned each evening. - All faculty and staff are provided with a canister of wipes to clean their desks and in office surfaces each evening and between visitors (other faculty, staff, and students) in their office. - If a student, faculty, or staff member tests positive for COVID-19 and they have been coming to campus, the area they occupied will be thoroughly disinfected and be vacated for an appropriate period.
+All others will join by ZOOM. - Cleaning: - Classrooms all surfaces will be cleaned with a germicidal disinfectant that contains a minimum of 75% alcohol and/or known chemical that kills the infectious disease (such as COVID-19). - Classrooms will be wiped at noon and cleaned each evening. - All door handles, stair-rails, and other frequently touched surfaces will be cleaned each evening. - All faculty and staff are provided with a canister of wipes to clean their desks and in office surfaces each evening and between visitors (other faculty, staff, and students) in their office. - If a student, faculty, or staff member tests positive for infectious disease and they have been coming to campus, the area they occupied will be thoroughly disinfected and be vacated for an appropriate period.

 - VCOM students have independent housing and this is not owned by the College.
-Students, faculty and staff have been educated on prevention of COVID-19. - Third-year and fourth-year medical students who are in clinical training will only come to campus one at a time for meetings or individual education and these will be rare and limited to those which are required to be in person. - VCOM students, faculty, and staff are encouraged to use outdoor space for breaks, lunches or study, and these areas will be wiped with disinfectant a minimum of three (3) times daily.
-Faculty and staff will be responsible for wiping the patio tables with their own wipes that have been provided by the College. - As referenced in other documents, all employees and students have been provided with three washable face masks and hand sanitizer.
+Students, faculty and staff have been educated on prevention of infectious diseases. - Third-year and fourth-year medical students who are in clinical training will only come to campus one at a time for meetings or individual education and these will be rare and limited to those which are required to be in person. - VCOM students, faculty, and staff are encouraged to use outdoor space for breaks, lunches or study.
+Faculty and staff will be responsible for wiping the patio tables with their own wipes that have been provided by the College. - As referenced in other documents, all employees and students have been provided with hand sanitizer.
 Each night, all persons are advised to spray or dip face masks in alcohol and let dry or to launder.